juanii/OnePIF/README.md

 If you're using KeePass 2.08 or older, you'll have to build the DLL version of the plugin.
 See next section for instructions.

+## <b id="pros-and-cons">Pros and cons of using OPVault vs. 1PIF</b>

+### Pros

+* OPVault is an [almost perfectly](https://discussions.agilebits.com/discussion/100882/suggestion-to-enhance-the-opvault-design-document) documented format.
+This makes it highly improbable to come across a file that will fail to be imported.
+If it ever happens, a bug in the plugin is probably to be blamed.
+  - 1PIF format is almost perfectly _undocumented_ and, to make things worse, there's a whole spectrum of different things one can find inside 1PIF files exported from different 1Password versions.
+* OPVault is encrypted at rest (i.e. while saved on a disk) and only minimal parts of it are in plain text so you can rest easy knowing your secrets are safe.
+Nevertheless, **the vault is decrypted in memory during the import process** and the plugin code is probably not as secure as 1Passwords' so please use it in safe environments.
+  - As you should already know from the big red legend while exporting them, 1PIF files are stored _completely_ in plain text, including all the secrets, so you must make sure to scrub really hard to remove any traces of the file after using it.

+### Cons

+* You can't directly export vaults from 1Password in OPVault format.
+The OPVault format is used for synchronization between different instances of the software.
+To get your hands over an OPVault bundle you must set your vault to be synced, locate and copy the resulting bundle.
+  - 1PIF files are easily obtained using the normal 1Password export function.

 ## Building and debugging

 ### Prerequisites